Zaitsev/MtHamlPHP/README.markdown

 <a class="cls admin" role="admin" data-role="admin"></a>
 ```
 #### You can not use PHP code in shortcuts
-###custom helper functions can be defined at compile time
+###Custom helper functions
+you can use own functions to render attributes
+And yes, you can  define them in `:haml` section
 #####common syntax is
 ```yaml
 helpers: